Expensify/App/docs/README.md

 Just update the content for each variable accordingly or remove it if the information is not available.
 More details [here](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/usage.md#usage).

-## Add the new page to routes.yml

-Next, run the command `npm run createDocsRoutes` to add the article to `_data/routes.yml`.
-Note that hubs contain one or more articles, which may or may not be grouped into sections with other related articles.
-All articles grouped under a section will be under the same subfolder in the hub folder.

-If you have added a new hub, make sure to update the `_routes.yml` with the folder name, title, icon and description of the hub.

 # How the site is deployed
 This site is hosted on Cloudflare pages.
 Whenever code is merged to main, the github action `deployExpensifyHelp` will run.